rogue0137/basic_node_survey_app/README.md

 	6.4.1
 	```

-	You do not need these exactly, but should node and npm greater than
+	You do not need these exactly, but should have node and npm greater than

 	```
 	v6.x.x